dbbs-lab/cerebellar-models/docs/configurations/mouse/nest.rst

 ^^^^^^^^^^^^
 To reproduce the experiments presented below, you should install the NEST simulator following the `installation instructions <https://nest-simulator.readthedocs.io/en/stable/installation/index.html>`_.
-Do not forget to add the `nest_vars.sh` script to your `.bashrc` so that the installation of the NEST modules work correctly at the end of the installation.
+Do not forget to add the `nest_vars.sh` script to your `.bashrc` file so that the installation of the NEST modules work correctly at the end of the installation.

 Nest modules are automatically compiled with BSB as ``components`` and deployed as ``cerebmodule`` through the provided configurations: